apache/mxnet/example/reinforcement-learning/a3c/README.md

 run `python a3c.py --batch-size=32 --gpus=0` to run training on gpu 0 with batch-size=32.

 run `python launcher.py --gpus=0,1 -n 2 python a3c.py` to launch training on 2 gpus (0 and 1), each gpu has two workers.
+Note: You might have to update the path to dmlc-core in launcher.py.